james-stevens/powerdns-webui/README.md

 `htdocs/min.html` is a minified version of the same file, minified using `python -m jsmin index.html > min.html`

+# Browser Security Restrictions

-Its super simple to use, but does require a little setting up to ensure your browser is happy with stuff, particularly
+Its super simple to use, but does require a little setting up to ensure your browser is happy with stuff.

-* If you obtained the `index.html` over HTTPS, then the RestAPI **must** be accessed over HTTPS - this is where using a web proxy is useful, as PowerDNS does not natively support HTTPS and sending all your data over HTTP is probably not what you want.

-* You must be [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) compliant - in this context it means the web server that gave you `index.html` must list
-(in the header of the response) all the other HTTP/S servers you are allowed to access from the pages it has served you.

-NOTE: For CORS, "itself", is always OK by default.

 These issues are generic browser security restrictions, and nothing specifically to do with this code.

+* If your browser received the `index.html` over HTTPS, then the RestAPI **must** be accessed over HTTPS - this is where using an HTTP/HTTPS proxy is useful, as PowerDNS does not natively support HTTPS and sending all your data over HTTP is probably not what you want.

+* You must be [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) compliant - in this context it means the web server that gave your browser `index.html` must list (in the header of the response) all the other HTTP/S servers you are allowed to access from the pages it has served you.

+NOTE: For CORS, by default, you are allowed to access the Rest/API on the server that sent you the `index.html`.
+So this requires no special extra consideration.

+# The Exmaple Config

 We have provided a fully working example set-up in the `example` directory.

-Because it accesses the PowerDNS RestAPI directly from your desktop's browser, instead of giving everybody the `api-key`, its almost certainly safer to use a web proxy (e.g. Apache or nginx) and enforce per-user authentication in the proxy.
+Because this webapp accesses the PowerDNS RestAPI directly from your desktop's browser, to prevent you haveing to give everybody the `api-key`, we would recommend you use a web proxy (e.g. Apache or nginx) and enforce per-user authentication in the proxy.
 This means you will need to configure the proxy to add the `api-key` to each request (see below).

+You can also use the web proxy to provide an HTTP->HTTPS service.

 I used Apache.
 Here's a snip of my setup.
 It assumes your PowerDNS WebUI is listening on IP Address 127.1.0.1 and your Apache Server can listen on port 443 (HTTPS).
 The PowerDNS IP Address will probably work for you.

-I haven't included the SSL or per-user authentication config lines, you will need to add whatever you prefer, but all the SSL & Basic Authentication configuration is included in `example/httpd.conf`.
+I haven't included the SSL, or per-user authentication, config lines, you will need to add whatever you prefer, but all the SSL & Basic Authentication configuration is included in `example/httpd.conf` and `exmaple/nginx.conf`.

 ```
 <VirtualHost *:443>